 While it can be expensive to use international roaming on your existing plan, if you’re not going to be using your device much while overseas, it can be useful to still have access to your existing phone number when travelling.
 Not all telcos allow you to switch on global roaming.
 The telcos that do have access to roaming might offer pay-as-you-go usage with higher rates for calls, SMS and data, while other providers, like Moose Mobile, might ask you to pay a set amount upfront with your roaming usage deducted from this amount.

-The table below shows a selection of prepaid plans from Canstar Blue’s database with at least 10GB of data, listed in order of their standard cost, lowest to highest, then by data allowance, largest to smallest.
+The table below shows a selection of postpaid plans from Canstar Blue’s database with at least 10GB of data, listed in order of their standard cost, lowest to highest, then by data allowance, largest to smallest.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

 What are the best mobile phone plans for roaming?